BUMS Inc FESTIVALS

 Festivals give our members and other ukulele enthusiasts a chance to showcase and expand upon their talent, and network with other performers.

-Our first festival, Brisbane’s Big Uke Jam, was held in 2011, and since then BUMS Inc has taken turns with Newcastle to hold a biennial ukulele festival called SPRUKE.
+Our first festival, Brisbane’s Big Uke Jam, was held in 2011.
+Since then BUMS Inc has taken turns with Newcastle to hold a biennial ukulele festival called SPRUKE.

-In 2016, BUMS Inc held its first ukulele event for primary school students.
+In 2016, BUMS Inc held UkeFest, its first ukulele event specifically for primary school students and classroom music teachers.

-At the main concert on Saturday afternoon at the QPAC green, audiences were charmed and delighted by the children from Morningside State School.
-Tyrone had us giggling through the afternoon.
-They were also entertained by our visitors from Newcastle, the Ukastle Ukestra and Squidge, Brisbane’s BUMS Big Band and The Performing BUMS.
-Audiences applauded and sang along to the sounds of Yellow Bird, and were amazed at the surprising depth of talent paraded at our open microphone event at Coorparoo Bowls Club on Saturday night.
-Finally more joys of uke were discovered at Sunday afternoons’ workshops.
+Audiences at the main concert on Saturday afternoon on the QPAC green, were charmed and delighted by the children from Morningside State School.
+Tyrone had us giggling throughout the afternoon.
+Our visitors from Newcastle, the Ukastle Ukestra and Squidge, Brisbane’s BUMS Big Band and The Performing BUMS entertained a growing crowd.
+Audiences applauded and sang along to the sounds of Yellow Bird, and were amazed at the surprising depth of talent paraded at our open mic event at Coorparoo Bowls Club on Saturday night.
+Finally, more joys of uke were discovered at Sunday afternoons’ workshops.

 Thank you to all the BBUJ sponsors – QPAC, Guitar Brothers, Music Express, Morris Brothers, Lanikai and especially to Coorparoo Bowls Club.